We have a steadfast commitment to every client. Call (515) 497-9409 to connect today.

 Navigating the EEOC Claims Process in Minneapolis

 From the initial submission of your claim at a local EEOC office, such as the one serving the Minneapolis-St. Paul area, your complaint will typically be reviewed to determine whether further investigation is necessary.
-If the case proceeds, the EEOC may request documentation, statements, and provide a chance for mediation before considering litigation.
+If the case proceeds, the EEOC may request documentation and statements and provide a chance for mediation before considering litigation.
 This process is designed to give both the employee and employer opportunities to resolve the matter, which may include settlement discussions or recommendations for workplace reforms.

 If you want to prepare for each stage of your EEOC claim, keep in mind these essential reminders: